kimroen/ember-cli-coffeescript/README.md

-# Blueprints for Coffeescript file generation in Ember CLI projects
+# CoffeeScript support for your ember app
+Adds precompilation of CoffeeScript files and all the basic generation types to the `ember generate` command.

+### Includes
+- Generating files in CoffeeScript with `ember generate`
+- Preprocessing CoffeeScript-files in your app

 ### Install
 ```